 - Sutherland (23)

-We understand that Coronavirus (COVID-19) is continuing to cause a great deal of uncertainty and anxiety for everybody.
+We understand that Coronavirus (COVID-19) is continuing to cause a great deal of anxiety for everybody.
 The situation is still changing daily and we are doing our very best to keep up to date with the latest government and NHS guidelines.
 We have put together an FAQ below and will be updating it as advice changes:

-What are the latest guidelines for domestic holidays?
+What are the latest guidelines?

 I have sent an enquiry to a property’s owner/agent but had no reply / I have tried calling a property’s owner/agent but can’t get through.
 Is this normal?

-Unfortunately, owners/agents are still experiencing an extremely high number of enquires for new bookings.
+Unfortunately, owners/agents are still experiencing an extremely high number of enquires, both for new and existing bookings.
 For email enquiries, most of our agency partners are operating a priority system with enquiries for stays in the coming weeks being dealt with first.
 For phone enquiries, be prepared to be on hold for a little while, particularly if you are contacting one of our larger partners, such as Cottages.com or Sykes Holiday Cottages.
 They are doing a great job dealing with the demand but their customer service teams are only so big and are dealing with the same work place challenges as everyone else at the moment.